 In July 2017, PayPal announced that customers could soon use PayPal through Samsung Pay.

-PayPal is best known as an internet-based digital wallet for paying for purchases from shopping websites, but in 2016 the company made major strides for acceptance in store by signing agreements with Mastercard and processing giant First Data.
+PayPal is best known as an internet-based digital wallet for paying for purchases from shopping websites, but in 2016 the company made major strides for acceptance in store by signing agreements with Mastercard and processing giant First Data (now owned by Fiserv).
 Customers now have the option of using the PayPal app or a PayPal Mastercard to make purchases in store.
 The PayPal app is a tap-to-pay NFC option like Apple Pay.
 More information can be found in our article Taking PayPal In Store.

 Additionally, PayPal reached agreements in 2017 with both Android Pay and Samsung Pay to allow customers to use PayPal through those two digital wallets.

-In autummn 2015, JPMorgan Chase confirmed a mid-2016 launch for its own digital wallet, called Chase Pay.
-Chase Pay will work on both Apple and Android devices, but is limited to Chase Visa cards.
-Chase Pay is expected to be accepted at any retailers that accept CurrentC, the MCX group’s digital wallet that only works with gift cards and linked bank accounts.
-Unlike other digital wallets, which use tap-to-pay functionality, Chase Pay will rely on scanning QR codes to pay for purchases.
+In autumn 2015, JPMorgan Chase confirmed a mid-2016 launch for its own digital wallet, called Chase Pay.
+Chase Pay worked both Apple and Android devices, but is limited to Chase Visa cards.
+Unlike other digital wallets, which use tap-to-pay functionality, Chase Pay relied on scanning QR codes to pay for purchases.

 In mid-summer of 2016, Walmart rolled out its own mobile wallet, which it had announced the year before.
 Called Walmart Pay, the wallet uses QR codes instead of a tap-to-pay function.
 Android and Apple phones will work, and the company boasts that support for all cards.
 To use Walmart Pay, you’ll need to first download and open the Walmart app.
 When you make a purchase at Walmart, a QR code and Walmart Pay logo will appear on the credit card machine.
 You’ll be able to scan the code if you’d like to use Walmart Pay, or choose a different payment option.